yonkov/nasio/README.md

 ## Full-width Layout (No Sidebar)

 Since version 1.04, the the theme support full-width layout out of the box.
 You just need to go to Appearance > Customize > Page Layout and click on the "full-width" radio box and the right sidebar will be hidden.

-This code wil remove the right sidebar and center the theme content.

 ## Footer Widgets
  In addition to the right sidebar you can add widgets to two defined regions in the footer.
 They are named "Footer 1" and "Footer 2".
 These will be arranged in a beautiful multi-column layout.
 The theme works best if you add just one widget in Footer 1 and two widgets in Footer 2.
 In this way, you should have 3 widgets in the footer in total.
 If you want, you can use and modify the text of the theme's default text widgets.
 Here is the code for them: